 Ensure corticosteroid eye drops have been administered before starting cytarabine.
+Please see ocular toxicities associated with high dose cytarabine for more information.

 Verify that cytarabine neurological assessment has been performed prior to administration of cytarabine:

 - if the patient scores 0 then administer cytarabine as charted - if the patient scores 1 or above, do not administer the cytarabine and immediately notify medical officer.